Saghen/blink.cmp/README.md

-    -- default list of enabled providers defined so that you can extend it -- elsewhere in your config, without redefining it, via `opts_extend` sources = {
+    -- default list of enabled providers defined so that you can extend it -- elsewhere in your config, without redefining it, via `opts_extend` -- and defining this outside of your primary `blink.cmp` config sources = {
       completion = {
         enabled_providers = { 'lsp', 'path', 'snippets', 'buffer' },